April 2026

 The introduction of usernames is more than a simple feature update.
 It represents a deeper transformation in how messaging platforms manage identity and discovery.

 Meta Platforms, the parent company of WhatsApp, is gradually shifting from phone-number-based identity to platform-based identity systems.
+This is part of the same trend driving the post-app era — where platforms become ecosystems, not just tools.

 As WhatsApp evolves, brands will need to adapt their communication strategies to match the new identity structure.

 Businesses that understand this shift early can create smoother customer journeys and stronger trust with users.
+A clear one-page brand strategy will help you act on this quickly and consistently.

 As messaging platforms evolve, identity within them is becoming more intentional.
 Brands that adapt early will be better positioned to connect with customers in a privacy-first, platform-driven communication environment.
+Work with Fruture to future-proof your brand's communication strategy.